shan305/Face_Recognition-/README.md

 - `output_directory`: Path to the directory where the output video will be saved.
 - `output_filename`: Name of the output video file.
 - `model_path`: Path to save/load the trained face recognition model.

+## Considertaion

+Here is how to address overfitting and improve generalization:

+**Validation Set:** Split dataset into training and validation sets.
+Train the model on the training set and monitor its performance on the validation set.
+If the model performs well on the training set but poorly on the validation set, it might be overfitting.

+**Data Augmentation:** Apply data augmentation techniques to artificially increase the diversity of training set.
+This can include random rotations, flips, and zooms on the training images.

+**Reduce Model Complexity:** If overfitting persists, consider reducing the complexity of your model.
+This could involve reducing the number of layers, neurons, or adding dropout layers to introduce regularization.

+**Learning Rate:** Experiment with adjusting the learning rate.
+Too high of a learning rate may cause the model to converge too quickly, potentially overshooting the optimal weights.

+**Evaluate on Test Data:** After training, evaluate the model on a separate test dataset that it has never seen before.
+This provides a more realistic estimate of the model's performance on new, unseen data.

+**Note** finding the right balance often involves experimentation and tuning hyperparameters.
+If the model is still not performing as expected, we need to further investigate data and training process.

 ## License